School review & community guidelines

 Sharing your experience

 School reviews are a way for parents, teachers, students, and caregivers who have had recent, direct experience with a school to share its strengths and weaknesses.
 Sharing your honest opinions will help other parents make more informed decisions about which school is best for their child.

 To ensure your review is helpful to as many parents as possible, we ask that you follow our review and community guidelines, and check out our tips for writing an effective review.

 - Please be civil: We’re all in this together.
 Please be thoughtful in your review.
 No obscenities, hateful, inflammatory, or otherwise inappropriate language.
-This is not a space for personal attacks.
-Aside from a school principal or leader, who is a public figure, we discourage use of proper names in school reviews and may remove reviews disparaging school staff or community members by name.
+This is not a space for personal attacks or harassment.
+Aside from a school principal or leader, who is a public figure, we discourage use of proper names in school reviews and may remove reviews disparaging school staff or community members.

 - Focus on quality: The most helpful reviews provide information about the overall quality of a school and feedback on specific themes that matter most to other parents, like observations about school leadership, homework, bullying policies, support for learning differences, character development in students, school facilities, teacher quality, parent involvement, and programs offered (or lack thereof).

 - Safety always: Safety is important to all of us, especially when it comes to our children.
 Threats against a school, its staff, or its student body are unacceptable.
 Additionally, if you are concerned about or know of illegal and/or criminal activity, please report it to the proper authorities — school reviews are not an appropriate space to address allegations of illegal activity.
 If you are a student and are having suicidal thoughts, please know you are not alone.
 Call the suicide hotline 24/7 to talk to someone who can help: 1-800-273-TALK (8255).